motion/orbit/notes/next.md

   - hover highlight the areas effect
 - bit document page design
 - fix laggy typing on search
-- settings panes runthrough
 - search filters <=> nlp v1
 - search highlight sections v2
+  - corresponding peek UX for search results
+- orbit pane fix bottom invsible click through and have it expand as you search

+Next week:

+- settings panes runthrough
 - settings panes more fixes
-- corresponding peek UX for search results
 - "open" items from search/peek
   - make all peeks work like slack and deal with "item"
   - click highlight to open directly to that item in the peek
 - slack card:
   - if it was a post in #status, show other posts by that person in #status
   - fix people cards
-- auto setup
+- onboarding: auto setup
-- p2p
+- p2p hyperdb initial version

 # high level